jhsu802701/rails_from_scratch_rails5/04-05-code_climate_coverage.md

 sh heroku.sh
 ```
 * Go back to the project page on Code Climate.
 The code coverage test results should be available, and they should match those in your local environment.
+* If you don't see the Coverage results, make sure that Circle CI has the correct environment variable and value, and then do a rebuild in Circle CI.